waii-ai/waii-mcp-hands-on-lab/lab-docs/1_configuring_waii_mcp_server.md

 Make sure to:
 1. Replace `/ABSOLUTE/PATH/TO/waii-mcp-hands-on-lab` with the actual absolute path to your project
-2. Replace `<fill in your api key>` with the WAII API key provided to you during the lab
+2. Replace `<fill in your api key>` with the Waii API key provided to you during the lab
 3. Put the full path to the `uv` executable in the `command` field.
 You can get this by running:
    - On MacOS/Linux: `which uv`
    - On Windows: `where uv`